lsoft/DpdtInject/README.md

 # Regular const binding

-Only readonly fields and static readonly fields are allowed to be a target constant:
+Only readonly fields, static readonly fields and in-place compile-time constants are allowed to be a target constant:

 ```csharp